lacchain/vc-repository/README.md

 # Verifiable Credential Repository

-This repository contains a registry created by the LACChain ID Working Group for the purpose of maintaining a list of [Credential Schemes](https://www.w3.org/TR/vc-data-model/#contexts) (in JSON-LD format) for different credential types.
+This repository contains a registry created by the LACChain ID Working Group for the purpose of maintaining a list of [Credential Schemas](https://www.w3.org/TR/vc-data-model/#contexts) (in JSON-LD format) for different credential types.
 Also, an example of the credential associated with each schema will be kept in this repository.

 ## Contributing to the Repository

 Use the standard fork, branch, and pull request workflow to propose new credential type.

-1. Add your VC Scheme to /schemes folder
+1. Add your VC Schema to /schemas folder
 2. Add your VC Example to /examples folder
 3. Edit credentials.md file to include your credential type information